 WHAT IS IT?

 Vulcanus in Japan started in 1997.
-The programme consists of industrial placements for EU / SMP-COSME* students of engineering or science **.
-It starts in September and ends in August of the following year in order to accommodate the academic year in EU Member States.
+The programme consists of industrial placements for students in engineering or other scientific fields.
+It is open to EU nationals and to citizens of SMP associated countries *.
+It starts in August and ends in March of the following year.

 The students follow: